rerun-io/rerun-docs/docs/concepts/batches.md

 Logically, this happens as a **left-join** using the "primary" component for the entity.
 For example, if you log 3 points and then later log 5 colors, you will still only see 3 points in the viewer.

-In the future you will be able to specify the instance keys manually while logging. [#1309](https://github.com/rerun-io/rerun/issues/1309)).
+In the future you will be able to specify the instance keys manually while logging ([#1309](https://github.com/rerun-io/rerun/issues/1309)).

 ## Splats